 Since February 2, 2020 DOC has been screening every inmate booked into a DOC facility for COVID-19.
 On February 3, 2020 the DOC Infectious Disease Response Team held its first tabletop exercise for coronavirus response and has been meeting at least weekly since that time.
 A clinical care guide for DOC medical staff has been in place since 2/27 and a full departmental response plan was drafted March 4.
 On March 23 the Centers for Disease Control (CDC) issued its Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities.
 The Department was pleased to see that the safeguards already put in place in Alaska met the standards issued by the CDC.

 DOC COVID-19 Tracker

-Numbers updated by noon Monday - Friday.
-Last updated November 19, 2020
+Numbers updated by close of business Monday - Friday.
+Last updated January 22, 2021

 Data above represents tests administered to DOC inmates only.

 Data represents number of tests administered, not number of inmates tested, as individuals may be tested more than once.

 Data represents cumulative cases identified since the beginning of the pandemic, not active cases.